 Whistler Blackcomb, the official Alpine Skiing venue for the Vancouver 2010 Olympic and Paralympic Winter Games, is North America’s premier four-season mountain resort.
 The Resort Municipality of Whistler is located in the Coast Mountains of British Columbia 115 kilometers (72 miles) from Vancouver, British Columbia.

-Bode Miller of the U.S. and Aksel Lund Svindal of Norway, both won three medals, a gold medal, a silver medal, and a bronze medal.
+Bode Miller of the U.S. and Aksel Lund Svindal of Norway won three medals: a gold medal, a silver medal, and a bronze medal.

-German skier, Maria Riesch was the sole double gold medalist in Vancouver in 2010.
+German skier Maria Riesch was Vancouver's sole double gold medalist in 2010.

 Didier Defago grabs gold for Switzerland after a stunning performance in the Men's Downhill event held on the Dave Murray Downhill course at Whistler Creekside.
 He crossed the finish line ahead of Aksel Lund Svindal and Bode Miller.